Abhiroop/HasTEE/Benchmarking.md

-For running on an actual SGX machine, the following fixes are required (very minimal):
+For running the benchmarks on an actual SGX machine, the following fixes are required (very minimal):

 ```
 diff --git a/EnclaveIFC.cabal b/EnclaveIFC.cabal